humanwhocodes/humanwhocodes.com/src/pages/_posts/2005-10-24-microsoft-invented-ajax.md

 The kicker was a sentence that sort of took me by surprise:

-> Ironically, Microsoft invented Ajax in the late &#8217;90s and has used it for years for an online version of its Outlook e-mail program.
+> Ironically, Microsoft invented Ajax in the late '90s and has used it for years for an online version of its Outlook e-mail program.

 Now, I usually have problems with technical articles written by major newspapers since they tend to oversimplify a lot of issues, as it seems to be the case here.
 Who has ever said that Microsoft invented Ajax?
-They may have spearheaded the technologies that led to the evolution of Ajax, but I don&#8217;t think that&#8217;s a true statement.
+They may have spearheaded the technologies that led to the evolution of Ajax, but I don't think that's a true statement.
 Also, nowhere in the article did it mention where the term Ajax originated from, making it almost sound like Microsoft came up with the term itself.
-Let&#8217;s give credit where credit is due people!
+Let's give credit where credit is due people!